srishhhhx/agent-evaluator/README.md

 # Agent Evaluator

-An automated pipeline for creating behavioral benchmarks for AI coding agents.
-This project evaluates agents based on their ability to resolve complex, programmatically generated code issues in a sandboxed environment.
+An automated pipeline providing a programmatic approach to build confusing prompts for coding agents, using tools like DSPy, and observability tools like OTel and Arize Phoenix.

 ---